torognes/swarm/README.md

 ./swarm amplicons.fasta
 ```

-That command will apply default parameters to the fasta file
+That command will apply default parameters (`-d 1`) to the fasta file
 `amplicons.fasta`.
 The fasta file must be formatted as follows:

 ```